swatson555/swatson555.github.io/hakyll-blog/posts/2018-07-28-haskell-tutorial-1.md

 fac n =
   if n == 0 then 1 else n * fac (n-1)
 ```

+Here we have a function of 1 argument.
+The function's definition is a single `if then else` statement.
+I don't want to dwell on this example for too long.
+It should be clear what's going on in this example by inspection.
+The important thing to note is how functions and if statements are defined.

+Let's look at a slightly more involved example that calculates the hypotenuse of it's 2 inputs.
+In this function we'll see an example of multi-line comments, a function of more than 1 argument, and the let-in clause.

 ```haskell
 {-
  Calculate the hypotenuse of a and b.